mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Tuesday, 05 August 2025
+## On Wednesday, 06 August 2025

-- The average temperature today is 16.21˚C,
+- The average temperature today is 22.91˚C,
-- With highs of 16.64˚C and lows of 15.47˚C,
+- With highs of 24.18˚C and lows of 21.75˚C,
-- It may feel like 15.61˚C with scattered clouds
+- It may feel like 22.41˚C with clear sky
-- The wind speed is 4.02m/s and visibility is 10000m
+- The wind speed is 3.6m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 66%
+- The pressure is 1022hPa and humidity is 44%
-- The sun will rise at 04:36 and set at 19:51
+- The sun will rise at 04:38 and set at 19:50

 <!-- weather_marker ends -->